Sally Barmes, John Speirs, Sandra Fraser

 John Speirs usually works to a block of six sessions followed by a review to assess progress although on some occasions this number may not be needed.

 This type of therapy has been shown to help:

 - Bereavement & loss

 - Low self-esteem

-- Health changes & dealing
+- Health changes & dealing with illness

 - Panic attacks